 Grindavik, a fishing town located on the southwestern coastline, is one of the epicenters of Icelandic surfing.

 The local spot is a highly consistent right-hand reef break that picks up almost every swell and can be a heavy wave.

 It's an intermediate-to-advanced wave that requires experience and skills to tame the fast walls of water and ever-moving waters and avoid the submerged rocks and urchins.

 The take-off is tricky and steep, and in overhead sessions, you might be lucky to get barreled at low tide.

 Nevertheless, refrain from surfing all by yourself - ask a friend or a guide to join you or keep an eye on you.

-Thorli is another right-hand reef break located 37 miles (60 kilometers) east of Grindavik, at Reykjanes peninsula's southeast edge.
+Thorli is another right-hand reef break located 37 miles (60 kilometers) east of Grindavik, at the southeast edge of the Reykjanes peninsula.

 It handles XXL swells and provides plenty of high-performance, open faces that rarely close out.

 Iceland's most popular surf spot features a deep paddling channel that makes it easier to reach the lineup.